merefield/discourse-chatbot/README.md

 You don't need to do anything but change the setting: the background job will take care of things, if gradually.

+For an OpenAI-compatible embedding provider, set `chatbot_open_ai_embeddings_model_custom_name` to override the built-in model selection and set `chatbot_open_ai_embeddings_model_custom_url` when the provider uses a different API base URL.
+The custom model must return 1,536-dimensional vectors to fit the existing embedding storage.

 If you really want to speed the process up, do:

 * Change the setting `chatbot_open_ai_embeddings_model` to your new preferred model